Maschell/JWUDTool/README.md

 usage:
  -commonkey <WiiU common key>           Optional.
 HexString.
 Will be used if no "common.key" in the
-                                        folder of this .jar is found -compress                              Compresses the input to a .wux file.
+                                        folder of this .jar is found -dev                                   Required when using discs without a titlekey.
+ -compress                              Compresses the input to a .wux file.
+ -decompress                            Decompresses the input to a .wud file.
  -decrypt                               Decrypts full the game partition of the given wud.
  -decryptFile <regular expression>      Decrypts files of the game partition that match the regular
                                         expression of the given wud.